YoshikuniJujo/test_haskell/themes/mfrp/try-moffy/memo.md

 * [ ] make tetris like game
 	+ [ ] moffyris
 * [ ] make handle using GTK
-* [ ] consider whether to remove interpret and interpretReact
-	+ [ ] remove interpret and interpretReact
-	+ [ ] rename interpretSt and interpretReactSt
-		to interpret and interpretReact
-* [ ] consider whether to remove Handle and Handle'
-	+ [ ] remove Handle and Handle'
-	+ [ ] rename HandleSt and HandleSt' to Handle and Handle'
-	+ [ ] consider whether to add (for example) function simple to make SimpleHandle
-* [ ] consider whether or not to change
-	+ from HandleSt' s s m es
-	+ to HandleSt' s m es

 refactoring
 -----------